 The practice of community engagement

 Presentations should be 20-25 minutes in length.
-Proposals will undergo blind peer-review, except for submissions in the area of the "practice of community engagement" which will be reviewed by members of PICCE.
-Please click here to see the peer reviewers for the 2018 conference.
-Reviewers will use rubrics in assessment of all proposals.
+Proposals will undergo blind peer review, except for submissions in the area of the "practice of community engagement" which will be reviewed by members of PICCE.
+Please click here to see the peer reviewers for the 2023 conference.
+Reviewers will use rubrics in the assessment of all proposals.
 You may review the evaluation criteria here.
 Finally, peer reviewers will group presentations together along common themes in the conference schedule.

-- March 1, 2018: notification of selection to conference by email.
+- March 27, 2023: Notification of selection to the conference by email.